CodeAndCup/CloudNetPanel/README.md

 5. Enter you Rest API identifient in `CLOUDNET_API_USERNAME` & `CLOUDNET_API_PASSWORD`.
 (You can create them by using the command inside cloudnet console `rest user create [username] [password]` and add it admin scope `rest user [username] add scope global:admin`)
 6. Start the application

-**Default Mode**: The panel runs in mock mode by default, making it perfect for testing and development without requiring a CloudNet instance.

 ## Technology Stack